mocacinno/btc_testnet4/Readme.md

 # intro

-This container image builds bitcoin core with pull request for testnet4, cpuminer and (c-)lightning.
+This container image builds bitcoin core with pull request for testnet4 and (c-)lightning.

 You can build the image yourself, or use the image built by me.